JuliaAPlavin/AccessibleModels.jl/README.md

 ## MCMC Sampling

 Use the exact same AccessibleModel as in the optimization example above.
-Alternatively, you can specify priors using Distributions.jl distributions instead of intervals.
+Alternatively, you can specify priors using Distributions.jl distributions instead of intervals (intervals are assumed uniform priors).

 ```julia
 julia> using Pigeons